 Simply put, the customer lifecycle is a running record of important milestones in your relationship with your customers.
 By keeping track of the customer lifecycle, you can better align your processes according to customer experience.
-This can be done by keeping a close eye on customer behavior — purchase history, how much they buy, how often, how often they avail of post-sales services like support, and how long they’ve been patronizing your company.
+This can be done by keeping a close eye on customer behavior — purchase history, how much and how often they buy, how often they use post-sales services like support, and how long they’ve been doing business with your company.

-The customer lifecycle can be broken down into five simple stages:
+The customer lifecycle can be broken down into six simple stages:

 Find the customer

 This stage is where you use all the leads and other usable data in your CRM to find the greatest number of new customers as you can.
 Whether it’s through webforms, email and web marketing campaigns, ads, word-of-mouth — it all starts here.

 Think of the first sale as the first date.
 You put your best foot forward so your customer gets a good first impression of your brand.
 You sell so you can deliver.

 OK, so your customer is sold on one of your items.
 Now you better make sure you deliver on all your earlier promises and sales pitches.
 This stage, along with the first, is possibly the most important stage as it can affect every interaction you have with your customer in the future.